-A Power of Attorney for Finances is a document that gives the person of your chosing (attorney-in-fact) control over your financial affairs.
+A Power of Attorney for Finances is a document that gives the person of your choosing (attorney-in-fact) control over your financial affairs.
 This does not allow the attorney-in-fact to make decisions regarding your medical care.

 A Power of Attorney for Healthcare is a document that gives the attorney-in-fact control over your medical care, but not your finances.

-- The trust can be created so the assets will not be included in the estates of the beneficiaries, thus avoiding taxes when the beneficiary dies.
+A Revocable Trust allows the trust maker to manage the assets in the trust for the benefit of the beneficiaries.
+Having a trust avoids probate (unless of course, the trust maker fails to fund the trust).
+The trust can be created so the assets will not be included in the estates of the beneficiaries, thus avoiding taxes when the beneficiary dies.

 Irrevocable Trusts on the other hand, cannot be changed or amended by the trust maker.
 Any property that is put into the Trust is no longer considered the trust makers property.
 The only person who may handle the property is the Trustee named in the trust (which can never be the trust maker, unlike a Revocable Trust).

-Placing your assets in an Irrevocable trust can help you qualify for benefits such as Medicaid or VA.
-These kinds of benefits are means tested, and since the property is no longer considered ‘yours’ it cannot be counted against you.
+Placing your assets in an irrevocable trust can help you qualify for benefits such as Medicaid or VA.
+These kinds of benefits are means-tested, and since the property is no longer considered ‘yours’ it cannot be counted against you.

 Trusts are typically more complex to set up, so they tend to cost more than Wills, however, money is saved on the back end by not having to pay for a Probate.

-© 2016 Evergreen Elder Law
+The Evergreen Elder Law Team